ArashGhavami/ComputerArchitecture_MultiCore/README.md

 # Implementation Steps

-Create a base dual-core structure
+Create a base dual-core structure\n

 Copy the single-core CPU design into two cores (CPU0 and CPU1).